You want perfect wedding photos and your photographer wants to capture those special, ever-so-fleeting emotional moments you’ll remember forever.

 Your photographer will get a great idea of how to work with you best, see what kind of poses work, and see how comfortable you are in front of the camera (and give you pointers).
 The couple will get an idea of the photographer’s mannerisms, style, and whether you all work together well.
 Plus, you can see the photos and decide if it’s the right fit for you.
 They’d much rather you change your mind before the wedding than to decide they don’t like your style AFTER the wedding is over.

 12. Consider a no-camera zone for your ceremony.

 This is also referred to as an “unplugged ceremony”.

 In a perfect world, guests would leave cell phones and cameras at home or in their car during the wedding ceremony.
 This way, the photographer can do THE JOB THEY WERE HIRED TO DO.
 Instead, they have to battle flashes that happen sporadically, look down the aisle at people’s devices blocking their faces, and see people’s photos uploaded to Insta-whatevers during the wedding.
 Wedding photographers wish you knew, hey, guys, please: let me do my thing.
 You can go hog-wild at the reception, I promise (right after the formalities are finished).

 13. “Can We Have the Raw Photos on a Disc to Edit Ourselves?”

 Being nice doesn’t cost a thing.
 Also, for some reason, Bridezillas look really AWFUL on camera, just sayin’.

 Plus, keep in mind that shooting a wedding in the middle of July outside in the humid sun is painstakingly hot.
 So be extra nice.
 Wedding photographers may look chill on the outside, but inside they’re sweating bullets.
-And, they really wish it was socially acceptable to do this:

 15. Smile like you mean it.